BANGBANG1999/ThePortfolyoAssignment/README.md

 ### Set Up Environment Variables

 Create a new `.env` file in the base directory of the project.
 You can use the provided `.env.sample` file as a template.
-Replace the placeholder values with your actual API keys or credentials.
+Replace the placeholder values with your actual API key.

 ```bash
 cp .env.sample .env